nickzoic/nick.zoic.org/art/programming-beyond-text-files/index.md

 from the root of the filesystem to the individual atom of a parsed program.
 We'd lose a lot of our old friends like `find` and `grep` and `diff3`, but think of what we'd gain ...

+### UPDATE (again)

+Another interesting reference: the [New York Times' Oak Editor](https://open.nytimes.com/building-a-text-editor-for-a-digital-first-newsroom-f1cb8367fc21) which is kind of similar.